-Cigna beats profit estimates, raises 2019 forecast
+Cigna raises 2019 forecast as Express Scripts buyout powers profit beat

-(Reuters) - Cigna Corp (CI.N) raised its full-year earnings target, after reporting a better-than-expected quarterly profit that was driven by a jump in revenue from its health insurance unit and its Express Scripts pharmacy benefits business.
+(Reuters) - Cigna Corp (CI.N) raised its full-year earnings target on Thursday, after reporting a better-than-expected quarterly profit boosted by its acquisition of pharmacy benefits manager Express Scripts last year.

+Shares of the health insurer rose 2% to $180 in premarket trading.

+Cigna’s foray into pharmacy benefits management (PBM) places it in direct competition with CVS Health Corp (CVS.N) and UnitedHealth Group Inc (UNH.N), which also have similar units for negotiating deals on prescription drugs.

+Cigna’s $52 billion acquisition of Express Scripts helped amplify sales at its health services unit to $24.88 billion in the third quarter from $1.11 billion a year earlier.

+“Today’s PBM results will... lead to greater confidence in the company’s ability to deliver on full-year PBM guidance,” said Barclays analyst Steve Valiquette, adding that concerns around PBM had limited gain in shares during much of the year.

-Revenue from the company’s U.S. health insurance business rose nearly 12% to $9.15 billion in the reported quarter, as Cigna added more customers and raised premiums on health plans sold to self-insured customers and large employers.
+As Cigna added more customers and raised premiums on health plans sold to self-insured customers and large employers, revenue from its U.S. health insurance business rose nearly 12% to $9.15 billion in the quarter.

-The health services business, which includes the $52 billion Express Scripts business Cigna bought last year, brought in revenue of $24.88 billion.
+“These are strong, high-quality results that should be positively received by investors,” BMO Capital Markets analyst Matthew Borsch said in a note.

-The company’s medical care ratio, which represents the amount it spent on medical claims versus income from premiums, was 80.5% in the third quarter, beating estimates of 80.86%.
+The company’s medical care ratio, which compares the amount it spent on medical claims with income from premiums, increased to 80.5%, but beat estimates of 80.86%.
 A lower medical care ratio is better for health insurers.

+The suspension of an industry-wide insurance fee and higher costs in the company’s individual medical insurance business contributed to the increased medical care ratio during the quarter, Cigna said.

 Net income rose to $1.35 billion, or $3.57 per share, in the quarter ended Sept.
 30, from $772 million, or $3.14 per share, a year earlier.